An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 in levels, or to a dependent variable realized in levels.
 However,

 they don’t have to.
-The treatment can still be applied to
+The shock can still be applied to

-in differences, or the causal effects can be realized on
+in differences, or the effects can be realized on

-A few options allows users to tailor levels and types of uncertainty
+A few options allow users to tailor levels and types of uncertainty

 desired.
 The first is the type of standard errors calculated from the